 A veteran is a “protected veteran” under VEVRAA if they fall into one or more of the following categories: disabled veteran; recently separated veteran; active duty wartime or campaign badge veteran; or Armed Forces service medal veteran.
 For more information, please visit the Department of Labor website.

 11. What is the process for requesting a workplace accommodation if I have a disability?

 Staff, faculty, and academic appointees with a physical or mental impairment that substantially limits their ability to perform the essential functions of their job, are responsible for initiating the request for a workplace accommodation.

-For more information, staff may contact Employee & Labor Relations at firstname.lastname@example.org.
+For more information, staff may contact Employee & Labor Relations at email@example.com.
 Faculty and other academic appointees may contact the Office for Access and Equity.
 Director Liz Honig may be reached at 773.702.4913 or firstname.lastname@example.org.
 Associate Director Jackie Hennard may be reached at 773.702.1032 or email@example.com.

 12. How do I request reasonable accommodation to complete the survey?

 To request a reasonable accommodation to complete the survey, please contact Equal Opportunity Programs at firstname.lastname@example.org.

 13. Who can I contact for more information, questions, or concerns about designating my disability and/or veteran status?

 For more information, questions, or concerns, please contact Equal Opportunity Programs at email@example.com.